+Licensing governance Denmark The Ministry must grant licences to establish and operate CO 2 pipeline facilities (onshore and offshore), excluding pipelines transiting the Danish Continental Shelf to or from other states.
 Wallonia/Flanders There is a distinct framework for regional network operators and local branches (accounting separation between these functions is required).
-A single network operator for each region is appointed by government.
+A single network operator for each region is appointed by the government.
 Local and regional operators must be legally distinct from emitters.
 Netherlands CO 2 pipeline infrastructure requires licensing by the Ministry under a general energy and climate infrastructure regime.
 The Ministry has proposed that state-owned Energie Beheer Nederland cooperate in the development of all CO 2 transport (and CO 2 storage projects), under market-based conditions.
-United Kingdom An economic licence to act as a transport and storage company (T&SCo) is granted by the Ministry and regulated by energy regulator Ofgem.
-Germany Under the KSpTG, licences are given by the Federal Network Agency unless the responsibility is transferred to Federal States Coordination in cross-border projects lies with the Federal Ministry of the Economy and Energy.
+United Kingdom An economic licence to act as a transport and storage company (T&SCo) is granted by the Ministry and regulated by the energy regulator Ofgem.
+Germany Under the KSpTG, licences are given by the Federal Network Agency unless the responsibility is transferred to the Federal States Coordination in cross-border projects lies with the Federal Ministry of the Economy and Energy.
 Pipeline infrastructure is regulated, as are tariffs and capacity allocation.

-Licensing is an issue which the European Commission should consider in-depth in the forthcoming legislative initiative to ensure greater harmonisation and aid cross-border infrastructure projects by avoiding a patchwork of frameworks to emerge across EU Member States.
+Licensing is an issue that the European Commission should consider in-depth in the forthcoming legislative initiative to ensure greater harmonisation and aid cross-border infrastructure projects by avoiding a patchwork of frameworks to emerge across EU Member States.
 Moreover, slow permitting procedures are a significant burden on industrial actors aiming to develop infrastructure.
 Clear guidance, also regarding environmental regulations, can expedite this process.
-There are three options for the Commission to consider:
+Outlined below are three options for the Commission to consider.